leta199/Python-Fundamentals/README.md

 Learning how to us basic Python functionality and features.

 ## HOW IT'S MADE
-Languages used: R verion (4.5.1)
+Languages used: Python verion (3.9.4)
-Environement: RStudio
+Environement: Visual Studio Code

 ## METHODS AND TECHNIQUES
 **Module 1**- Focused mostly on basic syntax, arithmetic, concatenation and indexing